Love Your Enemy

 Love Your Enemy is a 2024 South Korean romantic comedy television series written by Lim Hye-jin, directed by Park Jun-hwa, and starring Ju Ji-hoon and Jung Yu-mi.
+The series follows a passionate love story between a man and a woman who have same name, face painful separation due to family feuds and fateful twists.
 It aired on tvN from November 23 to December 29, 2024, every Saturday and Sunday at 21:20 (KST).
-The series is also available for streaming on Viki and Disney+ in selected regions.
+It is also available for streaming on Viki and Disney+ in selected regions.

 Synopsis

-Born on the same day with the same name, Seok Ji-won and Yoon Ji-won have been enemies for generations, and reunite after 18 years.
+Seok Ji-won and Yoon Ji-won are two individuals who were born on the same day, share the same name, and come from families that have been enemies for generations.
+Their lives have been intertwined since birth, but their relationship has been defined by rivalry rather than affection.
+After high school, they drift apart and unexpectedly reunite 18 years later at their alma mater.
+Seok Ji-won returns as the school's new chairman while Yoon Ji-won works there as a physical education teacher.
+Their long-standing animosity resurfaces, forcing them to confront old resentments, unresolved emotions, and the complicated legacy of their shared past, even as sparks of attraction begin to reemerge.